Mboalab/Outreachy-Applicants/December 2023 to March 2024 Applicants/Medical App/Applicants/Morris Adonyo/task0.md

 1. INTRODUCTION:
-   - My name is Adonyo Morris, I am am from Kampala Uganda and a recent graduate of Mbarara University of Science and Technology.
+   - My name is Adonyo Morris, I am from Kampala Uganda and a recent graduate of Mbarara University of Science and Technology.
    I graduated with a Bachelor of Computer Science.
 I have passion in programming and specifically mobile application development.
    Am here to make my first contributions to open source for the first time in my career.